 In October I went to the Type-A Mom Conference in Asheville, North Carolina, a place with much to recommend it – this is a town with multiple chocolate cafés.
 While there, I was lucky enough to be invited to visit Biltmore Estate.
 Since I was there alone, I enjoyed a dreamy tour of the house and a bit of the grounds without having to accommodate anyone but myself.
 I learned about the Biltmore family, marveled at the many, many gorgeous rooms (it boasts of being “the largest private residence in the United States”), and took a lot of pictures.
+I can’t tell you how tempted I was to look at things like antique dining tables for my own home after this, but then I figured they probably weren’t conducive to busy family life… maybe one day though!

 That last is of Mrs. Biltmore herself – that is, the first Mrs. Vanderbilt to live in the house.
 That’s her bedroom and dress in the photo above it.
 I’m thinking she and I could talk hats for sure.
 And don’t you just love that stone prince?
 He looks like an actor from a silent film.